GopinathV-1/react-student-management-system/README.md

 Only the REACT frontend for the Django / Flask toy project.

-This repo consists of a source code of a Javascript to make an interactive student management system using **ReactJs**
+This repo consists of a source code of a Javascript to make an assignment management system using **ReactJs**

 ## How is it done?